Rich's (department store): Holiday traditions

 Two holiday traditions associated with Rich's were the Great Tree and the Pink Pig Flyer.
 Starting in 1948, the Great Tree, conceptualized by executive Frank Pallotta, was a massive pine, set on top of the multi-level glass "Crystal Bridge" connecting the main downtown Atlanta store which housed the "Store for Fashion" with the "Store For Homes" across Forsyth Street.
 After the closure of the downtown store in 1991, the Great Tree, and the annual Thanksgiving evening tree-lighting festivities, moved to nearby Underground Atlanta.
 After several years of poor attendance, the Tree was moved to the top of the Men's Store at the Lenox Square location.
 This placed the tree on the corner of the mall closest to the prominent intersection of Peachtree and Lenox Roads.
 The tree lighting ceremony traditionally featured country and pop music performers from Georgia, such as Kenny Rogers, several choirs from local churches, and a rendition of "O Holy Night" with the tree being lit by a child during the high note of the line "O night divine."

 The Pink Pig (installed in 1956, and known originally as The Snowball Express) was a child-scaled monorail which was suspended from the ceiling of a portion of the Plaza level of the Store for Homes.
 Riders had a bird's-eye view of the toy department below.
 In 1965, it was moved to the roof of the store where a second monorail was added and the duo became known as the Pink Pig Flyers (receiving the names of Priscilla and Percival in the 1970s).
 The front car of the trains had pig faces and the last cars had curly tails.
 For many years after the closure of the downtown store, the Pink Pigs were set up at the Festival of Trees at the Georgia World Congress Center.
 Macy's Lenox Square continued the holiday tradition using a redesigned child-sized train (rather than a monorail) set up on the top level of the Lenox Road Parking Deck.
 The train ride took riders through a storybook tale of Priscilla Pig.
 The Pink Pig Flyer did not operate during the 2020 season due to the COVID-19 Pandemic.
-In September 2021 Macy's announced it would be retiring the Pink Pig Flyer.
+In September 2021 Macy's announced it would retire the Pink Pig Flyer.
 The original Pink Pig Flyers monorail cars are at the Atlanta History Center where they are occasionally displayed.

 Note: Some sources incorrectly present the origination of the monorail ride as having been in 1953.
-When researching for his book, "Rich's: A Southern Institution", author Jeff Clemmons verified the premier date was in 1956.
+When researching for his book, Rich's: A Southern Institution, author Jeff Clemmons verified the premier date was in 1956.